offside flag

 January 13, 2025

 A pollster, a former colleague of one of the recent additions to the list of individuals wanted on "national security" grounds, was questioned by the police on the grounds of "assisting for wanted person who has absconded overseas".
 The police also searched the polling firm's office and removed items such as computer servers for "investigation".
 Officials claim that the raid has nothing to do with the polling firm or its president, but one may wonder if the "national security police" are trying to using the polling firm's data to build a case against those working at the polling firm.
 After all, the firm has conducted regular polls asking respondants whether they identify themselves as Hong Kongers or Chinese.
 It has also involved in the primary vote which led to the imprisonment of 45 pro-democracy individuals.
-Besides, the police may be trying to use the data to identify new entries to the list of individuals wanted for "national security" crimes, all 600,000+ of them.
+Besides, the police may be trying to use the data to identify new entries to the list of individuals wanted for "national security" crimes, all 600,000+ (the number of Hong Kongers voted in the primary) of them.

 December 24, 2024